Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Conclusion

 \section{Conclusion}

-We analysed the ALMA band 4 data of the hot molecular core G10.47+0.03 and we extracted the sub-millimeter rotational molecular lines.
+We analyse the ALMA band 4 data of the hot molecular core G10.47+0.03 and extract the millimeter wavelength rotational molecular lines.
 The main conclusions of this work are as follows: \\\\ 1.
-We detected a total of twenty-two rotational emission lines of \ce{C2H5CN} towards G10.47+0.03 using the ALMA band 4 observation. \\\\ 2.
-The estimated column density of \ce{C2H5CN} towards G10.47+0.03 was 9.50$\pm$0.1$\times$10$^{16}$ cm$^{-2}$ with a rotational temperature of 223.8$\pm$4.3 K. The derived abundance of \ce{C2H5CN} with respect to \ce{H2} towards G10.47+0.03 was 1.90$\times$10$^{-8}$. \\\\ 3.
-We also compared our estimated abundance of \ce{C2H5CN} with the three-phase warm-up models of \cite{gar13} which were applied towards particularly hot molecular cores.
-After the comparison, we found that the derived abundance of \ce{C2H5CN} is nearly similar to the simulated abundance of \ce{C2H5CN} under the slow warm-up conditions. \\\\ 4.
-We also discuss the possible formation mechanism of \ce{C2H5CN} towards G10.47+0.03 and we claimed the barrierless and exothermic radical-radical reaction between \ce{CH2} and \ce{CH2CN} is responsible for the production of the highly abundant \ce{C2H5CN} towards G10.47+0.03 during the warm-up phases.
+We detect a total of thirty-six rotational emission lines of \ce{C2H5CN} towards the G10.47+0.03 using the ALMA band 4 observation. \\\\ 2.
+The estimated column density of \ce{C2H5CN} towards the G10.47+0.03 is (7.7$\pm$0.5)$\times$10$^{16}$ cm$^{-2}$ with a rotational temperature of 352.9$\pm$66.8 K. The derived abundance of \ce{C2H5CN} with respect to \ce{H2} towards G10.47+0.03 is 5.70$\times$10$^{-9}$. \\\\ 3.
+We create the integrated emission maps of non-blended transitions of \ce{C2H5CN}.
+From the emission maps, we observe that the non-blended transitions of \ce{C2H5CN} is arising from the warm-inner region of the G10.47+0.03.\\\\ 4.
+We also compare our estimated abundance of \ce{C2H5CN} with the existing three-phase warm-up chemical modelling abundance of \ce{C2H5CN}, which is applied towards particularly hot molecular cores.
+After the comparison, we found that the derived abundance of \ce{C2H5CN} is nearly similar to the modelled abundance of \ce{C2H5CN} under the fast warm-up conditions. \\\\ 5.
+We also discuss the possible formation mechanism of \ce{C2H5CN} towards the G10.47+0.03 and we claim the barrierless and exothermic radical-radical reaction between \ce{CH2} and \ce{CH2CN} is responsible for the production of the \ce{C2H5CN} in the grain surface of G10.47+0.03.
+The identification of the emission lines of \ce{C2H5CN} towards the G10.47+0.03 indicates that more complex nitrogen-bearing molecules like propyl cyanide (\ce{C3H7CN}) are also detectable towards the G10.47+0.03 using the ALMA.